There are many signs and symptoms of anorexia nervosa, which can be classified as physical, emotional, or behavioral.

 - Dressing in layers to cover body appearance

-If these signs are recognized in an individual, it is important that they are able to seek help and have access to a strong support network that can help them to manage the condition appropriately.
+If these signs are recognized in an individual, it is important that they are able to seek help and have access to a strong support network that can help them manage this condition appropriately.